Arashhs/Thats-MyTable-Restaurant-Table-Booking-Web-Application/README.md

 Spring MVC Architecture
 -------------------------------------------------------------------
-This application is built on the Spring MVC architecture where we have our :
+This application is built on the Spring MVC architecture where we have our:
 * Model(M)- Stores data as per the instruction given by the controller(Eg: POJO for User.java, Restaurant.java, etc)
 * View(V)- rendered as per the flow of the application(Eg: home.jsp, login.jsp, etc)
 * Controller(C)- Has the logic that takes in the input parameters and renders the respective view(Eg: LoginController.java,                                  RestaurantController.java, etc)